sillsdev/ptx2pdf/docs/documentation/SideBars.md

 | `normal`| ![](imgs/on_SidebarGridding-normal.png) |![](imgs/off_SidebarGridding-normal.png "SidebarGridding normal") |
 | `smart`| ![](imgs/on_SidebarGridding-smart.png) |![](imgs/off_SidebarGridding-smart.png "SidebarGridding smart") |
 | `none`| ![](imgs/on_SidebarGridding-none.png) |![](imgs/off_SidebarGridding-none.png "SidebarGridding none") |

-`orig` will be like normal, except with the larger gap above the title.

 The above show that using `smart` reduces the space used on the page by a line in this case. `none` further affects the space used, by altering the internal layout within the sidebar, but it the issue of lost back-to-back registration means that it is probably unsuitable for longer sidebars.